-Joachim Tielke (German, 1641–1719)
+Maker: Joachim Tielke (German, 1641–1719)

-Medium: Wood, ivory, ebony, other materials
+Medium: Wood, ivory, ebony and other materials

 Credit Line: Purchase, The Vincent Astor Foundation Gift and Rogers Fund, 1985

 Citterns are plucked stringed instruments, related to lutes and guitars, but strung with metal strings which produce a brighter and louder sound than gut strings.
-The cittern also has inlaid metal frets, as opposed to the tied gut frets on lutes and early guitars.
+The cittern also has inlaid metal frets, as opposed to tied gut frets on lutes and early guitars.
 Players of the cittern use a plectrum to pluck the five or six courses of strings.
 Primarily a folk instrument that continues to be used in traditional musical styles, the cittern was elevated to the position of an art instrument by aristocrats in the sixteenth and seventeenth century, one of whom probably originally owned this extravagant instrument.